TomodachiNinja/Mitra/README.md

 ## 🎯 Project Overview

 MITRA is an AI-powered mental health platform that addresses India's student suicide crisis by detecting depression 6 weeks before traditional methods and providing 24/7 AI therapy support.
-Every hour, India loses a student by suicide - MITRA aims to change this statistic.
+Every hour, a student commit suicide in India - MITRA aims to change this statistic.

 ## 💡 our Beta version